Trump Ends Restrictions on Giving Surplus Military Gear to Cops

 The Pentagon concurred with all of GAO’s recommendations, which called for strengthening controls and accounting processes related to the 1033 Program.
 DLA estimated it would complete a full fraud risk assessment and implement a strategy to mitigate any problems it identifies by April 1, 2018.
 The agency also said it had already put into place new procedures for reviewing law enforcement agencies and their requests.

 These new assurances are unlikely to sway critics of the 1033 Program given that DLA already had a mandate to improve these controls for over a year.
-The ranking Democrat on the House Armed services Committee, Adam Smith from Washington State, along with colleague, and Madeleine Bordallo, a Democrat representing Guam, had already called for a suspension of controlled equipment transfers after the GAO’s report.
+The ranking Democrat on the House Armed services Committee, Adam Smith from Washington State, along with a colleague, Madeleine Bordallo, a Democrat representing Guam, had already called for a suspension of controlled equipment transfers after the GAO’s report.

 It seems likely that Trump’s executive order with spur even more debate in Congress over the future of the 1033 Program.
 In the meantime, the more than 8,000 law enforcement agencies enrolled will once again be able to ask for tracked vehicles, bayonets, and grenade launchers.